mcdope/wrpdistributor/README.md

 ### License ###

-This whole project (regarding this script to distribute session to `wrp`) is licensed under AGPLv3.
+This whole project (regarding this script to distribute sessions to multiple `wrp` instances) is licensed under AGPLv3.
 You can find the license text at https://www.gnu.org/licenses/agpl-3.0.de.html.
 Basically it means it's opensource and you can do whatever you want, as long as you make your changes opensource again.
 Of course preferred as a pull request, but to be compliant it's enough to publish your sources.
 And yes, this also applies if you don't distribute it - it's AGPL, not GPL.